Atiya Fyzee: Death

-Fyzee died in much reduced circumstances in Karachi in 1967 and her husband died the following year.
+Fyzee died in much reduced circumstances in Karachi in 1967.
+Her husband had died more than two years earlier in 1964.
 After they both died their home was open so that visitors could see their art collection.
 This continued until the 1990s when the collection was archived because the house was demolished.

 Legacy

 An incomplete project of cultural center in Karachi at her later evicted property.